 But the jungles and ancient places of worship of Sri Lanka had left an imprint and had stirred in her a pull towards the mysterious, the inexplicable.

-Since 2011, Ruth dedicated her life to her spiritual quest and the search for Truth, undergoing and deepening in a profound transformation process under the guidance of Prem Baba, Guruji Rajkumar Baswar and Mooji.
+Since 2011, Ruth dedicated her life to her spiritual quest and the search for Truth, undergoing and deepening in a profound transformation process under the guidance of Prem Baba, Guruji Maharaj and Moojibaba.

 "What an incredible ride!
 Thank you Manu, for sharing it with me!"

 Languages: Ruth speaks Swiss-German, German, English and French.
-She understands Spanish and Portuguese and a little bit of Italian.
+She understands a little Spanish and Portuguese and a tiny little bit of Italian.

 Emmanuel (Manu, 1973) grew up in Brussels, Belgium.
 His mother being a yoga teacher, he got in touch with yoga very early in his life.
 After studies in western philosophy, he got more and more drawn to deeply explore the field of spirituality.